loiclec/fuzzcheck-rs/readme.md

 │     │  ├── target2
 │     │  └── target1.rs           # another fuzz-test
 │     └── src
-│        └── lib.rs               # contains code that the fuzzer needs, such as custom input handlers └── src
+│        └── lib.rs               # contains code that the fuzzer needs, such as custom mutators └── src
    └── lib.rs                     # your library code
 ```

-Honestly it is a bit convoluted and I think it may break under certain
-circumstances, I will have to test and reevaluate that approach.
-Maybe special
-compiler support will be needed to properly support fuzzcheck’s use case.
+Note that if `instrumented` and `non_instrumented` both depend on a common
+crate `A`, then that crate will be compiled twice and the two versions of it,
+will live in the resulting binary.
+These two versions will have different,
+incompatible versions of the types and traits defined by `A`.

 ## Minifying failing test inputs